 Corecell used in the construction of Antares Cruising Catamarans.
 Coring is a structural stiffener sandwiched between two layers of fiberglass skin.
 Coring is particularly important to a catamaran builder because of the need to create stiffness with reduced weight.

-Most production catamaran buildrs choose to build their hulls and decks using balsa coring, which is made of balsa wood cut across the grain in thin slices to expose the end grain fibres.
+Most production catamaran builders choose to build their hulls and decks using balsa coring, which is made of balsa wood cut across the grain in thin slices to expose the end grain fibers.
 Balsa core is well known for its high resistance to compression.

 Antares chooses to use a product called Core-Cell in the hull and deck construction.
 Core-Cell is a high-density foam core known for its impermeability to water, toughness, light weight and resistance to impact.